Ilocos Region: Prehistory

 Austronesians are believed to have originated from Southern China or Taiwan and arrived in the Philippines through at least two major migration waves.
 The first wave, approximately 10,000 to 7,000 years ago, brought the ancestors of indigenous groups in the Cordillera Central mountain range.
 Subsequent migrations introduced additional Austronesian populations, along with agricultural practices, which eventually supplanted the languages of earlier inhabitants.

 These Austronesian settlers included the Cordilleran (Igorot) groups, such as the Itneg (Tingguian) and the Isnag in the northern highlands, as well as the Kankanaey and Ibaloi in the southern highlands, who arrived during the first wave of migration.
 The second wave brought the Ilocanos, who settled in the northern coastal areas, alongside the Pangasinans, Bolinao and Zambals, who established communities in the southern and southwestern coastal zones.

 Protohistory

-With the establishment of commercial trading routes in Southeast Asia, settlements in the region flourished both culturally and economically through maritime trade.
+With the establishment of maritime trading routes in Southeast Asia, settlements in the region flourished both culturally and economically through maritime trade.

+A map of Samtoy or Ilocos in 1571 before the advent of the Spaniards under Juan de Salcedo.

-The Ilocanos, known as Samtoy in pre-colonial times, actively traded goods and products with local and foreign merchants, including the Chinese and Japanese.
-One notable coastal trading post was Bee Gan (Chinese: 美岸; měi'àn; bí-gān), meaning "beautiful shore," which is now the city of Vigan.
-This site served as a significant hub for early Ilocano trade.
+The Ilocanos, also known as Samtoy in pre-colonial times, actively traded goods and products with local and foreign merchants.
+Notable coastal trading hubs include Vigan, Candon, and Lingayen, which were frequented by the trade ships of Austronesian, Arab, Indian, Chinese, and Japanese traders.